 "In order to raise action for gender equality in the water sector, beyond mere platitudes and cosmetic utterances, we need a dedicated International Year for Women and Water." - Kusum Athukorala, Sri Lanka.
 More on GWP South Asia’s Facebook page.

 “It is unacceptable that sometimes we still ignore some voices in development because it makes no economic sense to listen.
 Water policy and management is essentially caring for people’s wellbeing.
 It needs to go beyond logic: it must have heart and compassion.” - Atie Tri Juniati, Indonesia.
-More on GWP Southeast Asia’s Facebook page and website.
+More on GWP Southeast Asia’s Facebook page .

 “Education is fundamental for gender equity and for career development.
 Secondly, diversify working experiences.” - LI He, China.
 More on GWP China’s website.